92green/dataparcels/packages/dataparcels-docs/src/pages/parcel-types.md

 ### ChildParcel

 A parcel is a child parcel if it contains a child value from a parent parcel.
-Child parcels are created using branhing methods.
+Child parcels are created using branching methods.

 When a parcel is a child parcel, it allows the use of child methods.